 16 September 2020

-The hearing at the Supreme Court of Karelia will take place at 10.00 am on Wednesday, 16 September in courtroom No 4 at the Supreme Court building (27 Kirov Street, Petrozavodsk).
+The hearing at the High Court of Karelia will take place at 10.00 am on Wednesday, 16 September in courtroom No 4 at the High Court building (27 Kirov Street, Petrozavodsk).
 As with all preceding hearings in this case, the appeals will be held behind closed doors.

 Information from Memorial release (E) and other sources.